 After I had completed my research, we applied for the Landmark Plaque through the Amherst Historical Society.
 The Landmark Plaque is presented to property on which historical events occurred.
 Only seven of these plaques have been presented to sites in Amherst to this date.

 A couple of years later, we applied for the Historic Shupe Homestead to be recognized as a Lorain County Historic Site by the Lorain County Preservation Network through the Lorain County Historical Society and Lorain County Commissioners.
 The Historic Shupe Homestead was approved and listed as an historic site of Lorain County.
 The property is also listed on the Ohio Historic Inventory of Historic Places.
-The Historic Shupe Homestead, which borders Beaver Creek, has also been placed under a land conservation easement through the Western Reserve Land Conservancy, effectively preserving the property in its natural state, in perpetuity.
+The Historic Shupe Homestead, which encompasses Beaver Creek, has also been placed under a land conservation easement through the Western Reserve Land Conservancy, effectively preserving the property in its natural state, in perpetuity.

-The New Indian Ridge Museum is always growing and changing.
-The author also has several cases from Indian Ridge Museum.
-The door that led into the entrance of the Vietzen museum, now leads into the office/lab at the New Indian Ridge Museum.
+I have been able to acquire several cases from Indian Ridge Museum.
+The door that led into the entrance of the Vietzen museum, is now preserved at the new Museum.

 Very early photo of Col. Vietzen’s house on West Ridge Road, c.
 1930.
 The house was built by him and his wife.
 It was changed a bit over the years by adding a small porch over the door and the windows on the left were replaced with a single large one.
-Courtesy Paul Harmon of Nova Scotia.
+Photo via Paul Harmon of Nova Scotia.

 One of Col. Vietzen’s seventeen books is called The Saga of Glover’s Cave.
 Glover’s Cave is a cave in Christian Co., Kentucky.
 Col. Vietzen excavated in the cave and around that area from the 1930s –1980s.
 In early July 2002 we received permission to document the Cave’s geology through photographs.
-The cave’s geology was fascinating to see.
+The Cave’s geology was fascinating to see.
 The naturally formed limestone cave entrance is thirty-one feet wide, opening to a large room that is seventy-two feet wide.
 Prehistoric people only lived about one hundred fifty-two feet back into the cave.
 The original cave floor is about 6 feet under the present floor.
 Prehistoric “garbage” or midden has made the cave floor higher.
 We were able to visit the area several more times and have learned quite a bit about the prehistory and geology of Kentucky through reading Col. Vietzen’s book and viewing old-time farm collections from the area.